dovecot/documentation/source/settings/dovecot_core_settings.rst

 - Default: <empty>

 Specifies CAs to verify outgoing connections from dovecot.
+Note that this setting isn't recommended to be used with large CA bundles, because all the certificates are read into memory.
+This leads to excessive memory usage, because it gets multiplied by the number of imap processes.
+It's better to either use ``ssl_client_ca_dir`` setting or use a CA bundle that only contains the CAs that are actually necessary.

 See :ref:`setting-ssl`